 Karen successfully ran a freelance graphic design business for over 30 years and retired at age 50.
 But did she really retire?
 Read on.

-After moving from Pennsylvania to Lehigh Acres eight years ago, she couldn't explain why she was unsuccessful growing veggies that she used to grow.
+After moving from Pennsylvania to Lehigh Acres, she couldn't explain why she was unsuccessful growing veggies that she used to grow.
 With a hint of selfishness, she started the Edible Gardening Exchange as a means to acquire professional speakers on topics of interest to edible gardeners.

 Wanting to reach more people with her newly obtained knowledge, Karen and Edible Gardening Exchange members began teaching a 12-hour Grow A Gardener program.
 The program, originally designed for youth, took on an older audience because of a typographical error in the newspaper stating "ages 8 and up".

-In 2013, Karen became a UF/IFAS Lee County Master Gardener and leader of the VegHeads 4-H youth club.
-With Lee County Master Gardener assistance, the Grow A Gardener program continued to develop and mature.
-As a Master Gardener, Harty began teaching about tomatoes, propagation, organic controls, a crash course on veggie gardening, and growing vitamins.
+Karen became a UF/IFAS Lee County Master Gardener and Leader of the VegHeads 4-H youth club.
+As a Master Gardener, she began teaching about tomatoes, propagation, organic controls, a crash course on veggie gardening, and growing vitamins.